aaronNGi/bar.sh/README.md

 Instead of using xsetroot (which spawns a new process for every update), it's recommended to compile a [small C utility](https://wiki.archlinux.org/title/Dwm#Conky_statusbar) from the Arch Wiki.
-It reads from `stdin` and updates the DWM status bar efficiently.
+It reads from `stdin` and updates the DWM statusbar efficiently.

 ## Configuration